Rohan: Engineering Management

 Supportive teaching

-Because of the way the programme is designed – where all the modules make sense together – there will be times when you will feel the need to approach different professors with different expertise, and the university has all of this to offer.
+Because of the way the programme is designed – where all the modules make sense together – there will be times when you will feel the need to approach different professors with different expertise, and the university supports this."

 My project

 I have weekly meetings with my supervisor and we maintain a progress bar.
-It’s treated as if it’s an actual real-life project, which is really important to me because after this project, the next step for me is getting a job and working in a company, so this is my chance to adapt to a corporate life.
+It’s treated as if it’s an actual real-life project, which is really important to me because after this project, the next step for me is getting a job and working in a company, so this is my chance to adapt to corporate ways of working.

 From week one, students are encouraged to ask questions.
-This course really encourages students to be more corporate-focused, industry-focused on not just how they should look at a certain problem or a product in life, but also the way we talk, the way we speak, the way we approach things.
+This course really encourages students to be more corporate-focused and industry-focused – not just how we should look at problems or products, but also in the way we speak and approach things."

 Moving to London